penumbra-zone/web/packages/types/src/getters/README.md

 This works, but you still have a bunch of boilerplate code crowding your component.

 Getters solve all that.
-Getters are tiny, composable functions that allow you to get at deeply nested, often optional properties without all the boilerplate.
+Getters are tiny, composable functions, inspired by the functional programming [lens pattern](https://www.bekk.christmas/post/2019/6/the-lens-pattern-in-typescript), that allow you to get at deeply nested, often optional properties without all the boilerplate.

 Let's solve the above problem with getters.
 First, let's create a getter that, when given a `MemoView`, returns its `AddressView`: